 2. Can I raise a legal defense?

-People charged under 23550 VC can challenge the accusation with a legal defense/disclaimer.
-Three common defenses include accused people showing that they:
+If you are charged under 23550 VC, you can challenge the accusation with a legal defense/disclaimer.
+Three common defenses include showing that you:

 - did not have three prior DUIs within 10 years of a fourth conviction.